MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 Applies only to voice conversations and indicates whether the customer or a contact center agent started the conversation.

 If an agent in the contact center initiated the conversation, it's considered as outbound.
-If the conversation was received by the contact center, it's considered as inbound.
+If the contact center receives the conversation, it's considered as inbound.

 ### Conversation status

 Represents the current state of a customer interaction.
-The following is a list of the status values and their meaning:
+The following list details the status values and their meanings:

 - Open: Conversation is currently awaiting an agent assignment.
 - Active: Conversation has either an agent assigned and is pending acceptance, or has an agent in contact with the customer.